Guests - What to Expect

 Babies and children up to kindergarten-age attend various age-specific classes in Noah’s Ark, which is a safe and fun environment for youngsters.
 The check-in system for all the children is designed to give all parents peace of mind.
 When you check in, we will provide you with a numbered tag that allows us to page you if needed during the service, and ensures that your child can only be released to you when it’s time for children to be picked up.

 Children in grades 1-4 attend Heirforce each week, and children in grades 5-6 attend Impact every second Sunday.
 Junior High and Senior high Youth can attend Fusion when it is offered (usually 2 Sundays a month).
-Other youth activities happen every Friday evening, and updates regarding what’s happening each week can be found by calling Will Horner, our Youth Pastor, at 204-989-6580, ext.
+Other youth activities happen every Friday evening, and updates regarding what’s happening each week can be found by calling our Youth staff at 204-989-6580, ext.
 207.

 If you have any questions that haven’t been answered here, please contact us.